The Seven Mosques

-Location
+The Seven Mosques (المساجد السبعة) is a complex of six small historic and often visited mosques in the city of Medina, Saudi Arabia.
+Despite only consisting of six mosques, the complex is called seven because some think it originally consisted of seven mosques.
+Another reason for the name is that many visitors usually visit Masjid Al-Qiblatayn among these mosques on their visit to Medina, making it seven.
+Some also consider Masjid al-Khandaq to be among one of those seven mosques.

+History

+The mosques here are linked to the Battle of the Trench (Ghazwat al-Khandaq), also known as the Battle of the Confederates (Ghazwat al-Ahzab).
+Muslims defending Medina were in these mosques and each mosque is named after the person who was stationed there.

 These mosques are located in south of Mount Sela which was the scene of the Battle of the Trench.

 Mosques in the complex

 Al-Fath Mosque

 This is the largest mosque of all, and it is located beneath of Mount Sala' on the western part.
 It is narrated that this mosque is named as "Al-Fath" due to the account of the prophet praying here during the Battle of the Trench, and the battle ended in Muslim victory (in Arabic, "Fath" or "Fatah" means "conquest" in Islamic context).
 The mosque was built during the time of the Caliph Umar bin Abdul Aziz, and renovated by the minister Saifuddin Abu al-Hija in 1154 during the time of the Sharifate of Mecca.